 This course presents the methods used in the recognition, evaluation, and care of athletic injuries.
 Techniques in taping, prevention, and rehabilitation of injuries are studied.
-Prerequisite: BIOL 115, or BIOL 250 and BIOL 251
+Prerequisites: BIOL 115, or BIOL 250 and BIOL 251

-PE 406 Sociological and Psychological Aspects of Physical Activity and Sport (3) (S)
+PE 406 Sociological and Psychological Aspects of Physical Activity and Sport (3) (F, S)

 Students will explore the sociological and the psychological issues related to physical activity and sport.
 Special emphasis will be on the study of sport in North America and its implications within American society.
 Topics of study will include motivation, goal setting, burnout, anxiety and arousal, aggression and ethics as related to physical activity and sport.
+Meets the general studies upper-division writing intensive course requirement.